 Location: Cultural Precinct, Stanely Place, South Brisbane

-Opening Hours: Daily from 10 am to 5 pm
+Opening Hours: Daily 10am to 5pm

 Museum of Brisbane

 At the Museum of Brisbane, you can learn about the history of Brisbane through interactive displays, photos and film.
-The exhibits are changing all the time so that no visit will be the same.
+The exhibits are changing all the time so no visit will be the same.